North West Leicestershire: History

 The new district was named North West Leicestershire, reflecting its position in the wider county.

+Abolition

+Under current local government reform plans, the district will be abolished in 2028 with its area becoming part of a Leicestershire and Rutland unitary authority.

 Governance

 North West Leicestershire District Council provides district-level services.
 County-level services are provided by Leicestershire County Council.
 Much of the district is also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been under no overall control since the 2023 election, being run by an alliance of the Conservatives, Liberal Democrats and two of the independent councillors, led by Conservative councillor Richard Blunt.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until coming into its powers on 1 April 1974.
 Since 1974 political control of the council has been as follows: